pydicom/pynetdicom/docs/tutorials/create_scu.rst

 anything further.

-If you don't release the association yourself then it'll remain established until the connection is closed, usually when a timeouts expires on either the *requestor* or *acceptor* AE.
+If you don't release the association yourself then it'll remain established until the connection is closed, usually when a timeout expires on either the *requestor* or *acceptor* AE.

 So, let's see what happens when we run our code.
 Open a new terminal and